rnkvogel/Dolby.io-Advanced-Publisher/README.md

 # Dolby.io-Advanced-Publisher
-Dolby.io OptiView Publisher with Share and Camera.
+Dolby.io OptiView Publisher with Screen Share, Dual Camera.
 Presentation or Gaming mode.
 Media Tracks updated live.
 Updated to show if recording is enabled on the start publishing button.

 # Prerequisites